moretromain/cpp-bootstrap/README.md

 add_shared_library()
 ```

 There can be more than one target per ```CMakeLists.txt```, but bear in mind that the builder's ```target()``` calls CMake's ```project()```, and once you declared a target, you can only add stuff to it, not change, interact or remove.
-If you need multiple independent targets, the best way to achieve this is to declare multiple ```target()'''s with different name.
+If you need multiple independent targets, the best way to achieve this is to declare multiple ```target()```s with different name.
 You can always share things through CMake variables, or even CMake's cache if required.
+There is no added magic here, there's plenty of it in CMake already.

 See template projects in the src folder for more examples.